Create operating point for Simulink model

 for operating-point searches using

-Inport block input description, specified as a string.
+Inport block input description, specified as a character vector.

 Time — Times at which any